For Citigroup Inc. [C], Analyst sees a rise to $58. What next?

 Sponsored

-The Board of Directors of Citigroup Inc. also declared dividends on Citigroup’s preferred stock as follows:.
+“On behalf of the entire Board, we are pleased to welcome two accomplished leaders,” said John R. Schimkaitis, chair of Chesapeake Utilities’ Board of Directors.
+“Sheree and Stephanie bring business and financial acumen, risk management and strategic planning experience that will enhance our collective contributions to the ever-changing energy industry.”.

-The results of the trading session contributed to over 14874616 shares changing hands.
-Over the past one week, the price volatility of Citigroup Inc. stands at 2.64% while the volatility over the past one month is 3.23%.
+Citigroup Inc. represents 1.97 billion in outstanding shares, while the company has a total market value of $102.36 billion with the latest information.
+C stock price has been found in the range of $52.065 to $53.15.

-The market cap for C stock reached $89.03 billion, with 1.97 billion shares outstanding and 1.91 billion shares in the current float.
-Compared to the average trading volume of 24.49M shares, C reached a trading volume of 14874616 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 24.36M shares, C reached a trading volume of 16712457 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Credit Suisse have made an estimate for Citigroup Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on May 27, 2022.
 While these analysts kept the previous recommendation, Morgan Stanley dropped their target price from $75 to $60.
 The new note on the price target was released on March 28, 2022, representing the official price target for Citigroup Inc. stock.
 Previously, the target price had yet another drop from $79 to $60, while Jefferies kept a Hold rating on C stock.
 On March 03, 2022, analysts decreased their price target for C shares from 81 to 64.